Sumana Amarasinghe

 Denipitiya Vithanage Sumana Amarasinghe (සුමනා අමරසිංහ; 21 February 1948 – 5 June 2022) was an actress in Sri Lankan cinema and television.
-Highly versatile actress from drama to comedy, she is usually known as the Sweet girl in Sinhala cinema.
-Apart from acting, she also worked as an assistant director, production manager, costume designer as well as a producer.
-She was also the only actress to contribute to the production, singing, co-directing and co-editing of Sri Lankan cinema.
+Performing in drama to comedy, she is usually known as the Sweet girl in Sinhala cinema.
+She also worked as an assistant director, production manager, costume designer and as a producer.
+She was also the only actress to contribute to the production, singing, co-directing, and co-editing of Sri Lankan cinema.

 Personal life

 Sumana was born on 21 February 1948 in Ranawana, Katugastota, Kandy, Sri Lanka, as the second child in a family with six siblings.
 Her father worked in the Inland Revenue Department.
 Since her family could not stay in Kandy, they came to Colombo and stayed in a rented house in Mt.
 Lavinia.
 She first went to the Mount Lavinia Buddhist Girls' College and later to Kalubowila Buddhaghosha Maha Vidyalaya.
 She has one sister and four brothers.

 Amarasinghe was married to Roy de Silva, who was also a renowned actor and director.
 She met de Silva during the 1969 film Hathara Peraliya.
 The wedding was celebrated on 30 August 1975.
 The couple had two children.
 De Silva died on 30 June 2018 while treated for a heart attack at Sri Jayawardenepura General Hospital.
 His remains were buried on 2 July 2018 at Borella Cemetery.

 In 2014, Amarasinghe was admitted to the hospital due to sudden illness.
 During her tour to India for a film, she is known to have had a drink which contained a poison.
 It has affected her liver as well as her heart.
 At one point her heart even stopped.
 This germ has not entered her brain and she recovered slowly.
 She worked at her own beauty shop, Salon Sumana.

 As a livelihood, she ran 'Salon Sumana' beauty salons in all three cities, Moratuwa, Thalahena and Rajagiriya.
 Then all this had to be closed due to she could not stay in the salon and a lot of problems arose.
 All three salons closed during Roy's lifetime.

 Amarasinghe died on 5 June 2022 at the age of 74 while receiving treatment at the Sri Jayewardenepura Hospital due to a sudden illness.